OSGeo/OSGeoLive-doc/en/overview/marble_overview.rst

 Google Earth.
 Besides choosing any number of maps to view on your globe (including `OpenStreetMaps <http://www.osm.org>`_), you are encouraged to include a KDE Marble widget in your application.

+Explore the neighborhood with Marble's rich set of city and street level maps.
+Search for addresses and places of interest.
+Marble takes care of querying various search backends and presents their results in a unified view.
+Calculate pedestrian, bike and motorcar routes with ease — online and offline, with an arbitrary number of via points.

+Start exploring the world.
+View clouds and sun shadow, follow satellites and space stations and display their orbits, all updated in real-time.
+Travel back in time and learn about historic views of our planet using maps from past centuries.
+Earth is not enough?
+Marble also offers maps of the moon and other planets.

 Core Features